Phodi-P/txtRW/Readme.md

 # txtRW
 ## About
-* txtRW is a set of functions used for text file reading and writing;
+* txtRW is a class for text file reading and writing;

 ## Usage
 * txtRW.readline(string FileName, int Line) returns a line of string from a file on a specific line location.